-Insect bites can be a real pain from the obvious itching and inflammation, to the dark scars that sometimes appear afterwards.
-Following is a brief rundown on common insect bites and skin reactions, how to deal with them and how to address aftermath dark spots.
+Insect bites can be a real pain—from the obvious itching and inflammation to the dark scars that sometimes appear afterwards.
+Here we’ll share a brief rundown of common insect bites and skin reactions, as well as how to deal with them and how to address aftermath dark spots.

 - Itching and mild inflammation.

 - Severe itching and pronounced, longer-lasting inflammations.
 Frequent scratching can result in further inflammation or infection.

 - Some mosquitoes carry serious diseases.
 See a doctor immediately if you show signs of infection: fever, chills, sores, etc.